opendatacube/odc-stac-prototype/README.md

 ### This program is designed to create the STAC-compliant JSON file for the items.

-It is expected to be part of the cron jobs that daily update the DEA Staging area.
+It is expected to be part of the cron jobs that daily update the DEA Data Staging area.

 ```
 DEA Data Staging Area